jrean/laravel-user-verification/README.md

-**jrean/laravel-user-verification** is a PHP package built for Laravel 5.* to easily handle a user verification flow and validate its e-mail.
+**jrean/laravel-user-verification** is a PHP package built for Laravel 5.* to easily handle a user verification and validate the e-mail.

 [![Latest Stable Version](https://poser.pugx.org/jrean/laravel-user-verification/v/stable)](https://packagist.org/packages/jrean/laravel-user-verification) [![Total Downloads](https://poser.pugx.org/jrean/laravel-user-verification/downloads)](https://packagist.org/packages/jrean/laravel-user-verification) [![License](https://poser.pugx.org/jrean/laravel-user-verification/license)](https://packagist.org/packages/jrean/laravel-user-verification)

 ## About

-- Generate and store a verification token for a registered user.
+- [x] Generate and store a verification token for a registered user
-- Send an e-mail with the verification token link.
+- [x] Send an e-mail with the verification token link
-- Handle the verification of the token.
+- [x] Handle the verification of the token
-- Set the user as verified.
+- [x] Set the user as verified

 ## Installation